 Every VP of Sales and Sales leadership team have their own unique way of trying to drive the greatest amount of productivity from their sales reps.
 However, all too commonly, when only looking from the top down a layer of insight into what is driving your team is lost.
 That insight can mean the difference between crushing quarterly revenue goals or seriously dropping the ball.
-If you want the team you manage to be as successful as possible you must consider the following philosophy and shift the way you oversee your sales department:
+If you want the team you manage to be as successful as possible you must consider the following sales and marketing alignment philosophy and shift the way you oversee your sales department:

 Without maintaining an understanding of what impacts your sales team, looking from the bottom up, your team will never be as successful as they possibly can be.